MILITARY RETIREMENT IN DIVORCE

 CONCLUSION: MILITARY BENEFITS

 Experience matters when you are facing a military divorce and division of military benefits.
 It is important to know the military divorce attorney you hire is dedicated to your cause and versed in military family law.
-John Cannon, owner of Cannon Law Firm, is a Judge Advocate and experienced in military divorce and military benefit division.
+John Cannon, owner of CANNON & ASSOCIATES, is a Judge Advocate and experienced in military divorce and military benefit division.
 He will personally represent you and work along-side you during the entire process.
 He will keep you informed.
 John has the experience you need and will bring it to bear in your case.

 Additionally, John Cannon has an outstanding record of reaching the best possible outcome for hundreds of clients, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm, PLLC to protect your rights and Fight your Oklahoma military divorce or custody case.
-You may send an email inquiry, complete the contact form on our website, or call at 405-888-7369 for a free confidential consultation.
+Contact CANNON & ASSOCIATES, PLLC to protect your rights and Fight your Oklahoma military divorce or custody case.
+You may send an email inquiry, complete the contact form on our website, or call at 1(405) 657-2323 for a free confidential consultation.